Project Management and Technical Debt

 Factor technical debt into release-level activities.

 • Alignment between business and technical concerns.
-Incurring technical debt allows you to release quickly today at the cost of the slower delivery in the future.
-Therefore, your approach to technical debt should be clearly articulated and negotiated to balance business outcomes over the near and and long term.
+Incurring technical debt allows you to release quickly today at the cost of slower delivery in the future.
+Therefore, your approach to technical debt should be clearly articulated and negotiated to balance business outcomes over the near and long term.

 • Working agreement.
 The team should have a working agreement that includes technical debt concerns.
 For example, you could decide to have a list of 10 rules, detected by Static Code Analysis that the team will always adhere to.
-The agreement could include mentoring, pair programming or other practices for avoiding, measuring or dealing with technical debt.
+The agreement could include mentoring, pair programming or other practices for avoiding, measuring, or dealing with technical debt.

 • Short-term investment for long-term improvement.
 When doing long-term planning, beyond the iteration, you need to ask the question, “How do we increase long-term productivity?”
 The answer includes short-term investments in reducing technical debt.

 • Static code analysis.
-You may want to include, in your plans, time needed to run a static code analysis tool, as a one-off effort to establish a baseline if one does not exist.
+You may want to include, in your plans, the time needed to run a static code analysis tool, as a one-off effort to establish a baseline if one does not exist.
 Static code analysis makes technical debt visible in ways that other activities, such as code review, do not.

 • Technical debt epics.
 Some teams encapsulate technical debt reduction efforts into epic user stories to be achieved within a release.
 This approach simplifies the planning effort, while helping teams think about the business argument for reducing technical debt (the “so that” part of the story).